The News and Events

 Our very own tour

 We are excited to tell you that we have completed the English version of our walk-through tour.
-The Welsh version will be available shortly.
+The Welsh version is also available here.
 It helps visitors understand the building and the unique history of Newtown as well as making it more accessible for those with mobility issues.
 The historic nature of the building, limits access for some visitors and hopefully this tour will allow these groups of people to enjoy our great little Museum.

 During the winter, you can get a good idea of the Museum and its history on this video and you will be able to come in person to see the Museum in 2025 .